 Apple continues to add more privacy controls to its operating system, and the company has announced a new App Privacy Report with iOS 15.
 This report can be found in the Settings app with details on what data and sensors each app has accessed in the past seven days.

 A section in Settings lets you see how often apps have accessed your location, photos, camera, microphone, and contacts during the last seven days.
 It also shows you which apps have contacted other domains and how recently they have contacted them.

-Unfortunately, the App Privacy Report will require a future iOS 15 update to be enabled, as Apple says the report won’t be available at launch.
-Developers running iOS 15 beta can get this report as a plain text file, but the intuitive graphics shown on Apple’s website aren’t there yet.
+Unfortunately, the App Privacy Report will require a future iOS 15 update to be enabled, as Apple says the report is not available at launch.

 Custom email domain